virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

 The configuration for PyLint can be found in the :repo:`tests/config/.pylintrc` file, the PyCodeStyle configuration can be found in the :repo:`tests/config/.pycodestyle` file, PyDocLint's configuration can be found in the :repo:`tests/config/.pydoclint.toml` file, and the configuration for MyPy can be found in the :repo:`tests/config/.mypy.ini` file.

-Again, the easiest way to execute the linting is through tox:
+Again, the easiest way to run all linters and the static type checker is through tox:

 .. code-block:: console

-    tox -e linting
+    tox -e pylint,pycodestyle,pydoclint,mypy

 Of course, the same can be achieved using tox in Docker:

 .. code-block:: console

-    ./tests/docker-tox/docker-tox -e linting
+    ./tests/docker-tox/docker-tox -e pylint,pycodestyle,pydoclint,mypy

 However, the linters and the type checker can also be directly run, if you have installed them in your virtual environment (``.venv/bin/pip install --editable .[linting]``):